"(Sigh...) Why didn't you tell me about this issue sooner?!?"

 The beauty of the Prepare - Listen - Act process is that you're building up detailed notes about your team member's performance.
 Later, whether you need to write a poor performance review, or go to HR about a termination, you have all the detail you need.

-Especially when you go to HR about letting someone go, notes and evidence of discussions to improve are the first thing they will ask you for.
-Fortunately, with this process you’ll have that, and can be confident you gave the person a fair shot to improve.
+Especially when you go to HR about letting someone go, notes and evidence of discussions happening over many weeks and months trying to improve them are the first thing they will ask you for.
+Fortunately, with this process you'll have that, and can be confident you gave the person a fair shot to improve.

 Looking for more ideas and help on giving truly constructive feedback?
 These links can help:

-- Do your preparation in Slack, and repetition with an automated email when you start a free trial of Lighthouse here.
+- Do your preparation in Slack, and easily practice the power of repetition with an automated email when you start a free trial of Lighthouse 1 on 1 software here.

 - Learn 5 ways to give feedback better than the infamous sh*t sandwich here.